Scarecrow928/docker-GRFICSv3/README.md

 ## View the simulation
 `http://192.168.95.10`

 ## Limitation
-As `docker-compose` can't specify static IP of replicated containers, there is only one simulation container.
+As `docker-compose` can't specify static IPs of replicated containers, there is only one simulation container.